-Unquoted private equity/infrastructure investments
+Unquoted private equity / infrastructure / private debt investments

 It is important to recognise the highly subjective nature of determining the fair value of private equity investments.
 They are inherently based on forward-looking estimates and judgements involving many factors.
-Unquoted private equities and infrastructure investments are valued by the investment managers using guidelines set out by the British Venture Capital Association.
-The value of unquoted private equities and infrastructure investments at 31 March 2021 was £81m (£84m at 31 March 2020).
+Unquoted private equities; infrastructure and private debt investments are valued by the investment managers using guidelines set out by the British Venture Capital Association.
+The value of unquoted private equities; infrastructure and private debt investments at 31 March 2023 was £116m (£101m at 31 March 2022).